samexit23/A.R.T/README.md

-# A.R.T – Automated Reboot Timer
+# A.R.T – Automated Reboot Tool

 **A.R.T** is a lightweight and easy-to-use batch script that reboots your Windows PC at a time you set.
 It's especially useful for applying system updates, clearing memory, or completing software installations—perfect for those who want hands-free restarts during off-hours.